 Step 2: Booking your train tickets

-Booking train tickets online in advance is highly recommended to secure your seats and get the best fares.
-You can use reliable websites such as Deutsche Bahn or GoEuro to compare prices and schedules.
-When searching for tickets, enter “Berlin” as your departure point and “Krakow” or “Oświęcim” as your destination, as Oświęcim is the closest town to Auschwitz.
+In case you’re planning to take a train trip to an unknown place and book the tickets online, the first thing that should be done is to booking train tickets in advance to secure your seats and get the best fares.
+On the websites of Deutsche Bahn or GoEuro, you can compare prices and schedules.
+If you’re scouring for tickets, use “Berlin” as your departure point and “Krakow” or “Oświęcim” as your destination since Oświęcim is the closest town to Auschwitz.

-Once you have selected your preferred date and time, proceed with the booking process.
-Make sure to choose a ticket that allows for flexibility, as you may wish to stay longer at the memorial site or explore Krakow before or after your visit.
+When you’ve picked the date and time that suits you best, you will be guided through the booking process.
+Be sure to pick a ticket that has flexibility as it’s possible you might want to stay longer at the memorial site or a bit longer in Krakow before or after your visit.

-Once you have reached Krakow, you have several options for reaching Auschwitz.
-The most convenient method is to take a direct train from Krakow to Oświęcim, the town closest to the Auschwitz Concentration Camp.
-Trains from Krakow to Oświęcim run frequently, and the journey lasts approximately 1 to 1.5 hours.
+After you arrive in Krakow you have a few ways to get to Auschwitz.
+The most convenient, however, is to take a direct train from Krakow to Oświęcim (town nearest to the Auschwitz Concentration Camp).
+There are frequent trains from Krakow to Oświęcim and the journey takes 1 to 1.5 hours.

 Returning to Berlin